-The Glass Cockpit layout is tailored to the integrated flight and navigation suite DYNON AVIONICS SkyView.
+The Glass Cockpit layout is tailored to the integrated flight and navigation suite FlyMap LD.
 In addition to navigational and moving map functions, the system provides primary flight data and engine/vehicle monitoring.
 It is of utmost importance to read and understand the operators manual and to become familiar with the system before operation.
-In case of a system failure, a 2 1⁄2" (47mm) altimeter, air speed indicator and rotor speed indicator are provided as back-up instrumentation.
+In case of a system failure, a 2 1⁄4" (47mm) altimeter and air speed indicator is provided as back-up instrumentation.